floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_advanced.md

 order: 1000
 layout: docs
 edition: community
-description: Search Guard stores its configuration in an OpenSearch/Elasticsearch index.
+description: Search Guard stores its configuration in an Elasticsearch index.
 This allows for configuration hot-reloading
 ---
 <!--- Copyright 2020 floragunn GmbH -->